 To a lesser degree, the Fund may invest in equity ownership interests in real estate as part of its investment strategy, including through the Workout process described above.
 The yields available from equity investments in real estate depend on the amount of income earned and capital appreciation generated by a property, as well as the expenses incurred in connection therewith.
 Accordingly, the performance of these investments is subject to the risks affecting cash flow, expenses, capital appreciation, and, to the extent the investments are leveraged, the risks incident to borrowing funds, including risks associated with changes in the general economic climate, changes in the overall real estate market, local real estate conditions, the financial condition of tenants, buyers and sellers of properties, supply of or demand for competing properties in an area, technological innovations that dramatically alter space and demand requirements, the availability of financing, changes in interest rates and mortgage availability, inflation, inventory availability and demand, taxes, competition based on rental rates, energy and supply shortages, various uninsured and uninsurable risks, government regulations, environmental laws and regulations, zoning laws, environmental claims arising in respect of real estate acquired with undisclosed or unknown environmental problems or as to which inadequate reserves had been established, changes in the relative popularity of property types and locations, risks due to dependence on cash flow and risks and operating problems arising out of the presence of certain construction materials, force majeure, acts of war (declared and undeclared), terrorist acts, strikes and other factors which are beyond the control of the Fund.
 In addition, rising interest rates could make alternative interest bearing and other investments more attractive and, therefore, potentially lower the relative value of any existing real estate investments.
+Although interest rates have significantly increased since 2022, the prices of real estate-related assets generally have not decreased as much as may be expected based on historical correlations between interest rates and prices of real estate-related assets.
+This presents an increased risk of a correction or severe downturn in real estate-related asset prices, which could adversely impact the value of other investments as well (such as loans, securitized debt, and other debt instruments).
+This risk is particularly present with respect to commercial real estate-related asset prices, and the value of other investments with a connection to the commercial real estate sector.
 Furthermore, there can be no assurance that there will be tenants for the Fund's properties.